Caveat: Consumption and Environmental Impact

 One thing I do when I think about this, is that I try to find some intellectually comfortable, more simple proxy for the concept of overall environmental impact.
 I think one good proxy is the much touted (recently touted, anyway) concept of carbon footprint.
 Again, Seoul’s carbon footprint is greater than Molokai’s – but on a per capita basis, and accounting for inflows and outflows (meaning imports and exports of goods made by / consumed by inhabitants), I would bet that Seoul’s is lower than Molokai’s.

 This is really just a thought experiment.
-One thing that I think about, a lot, is that for most of us, figuring out our overall environmental impact is stunningly difficult.
-There's carbon, of course, but there's also all the other chemicals we put out, directly or by virtue of what we buy.
-There are disrupted ecologies, due to infrastructure ranging from farms to factories to highways to human-oriented "parks."
+Another thing that I think about, a lot, is that for most of us, figuring out our overall environmental impact is stunningly difficult.
+There’s carbon, of course, but there’s also all the other chemicals we put out, directly or by virtue of what we buy.
+There are disrupted ecologies, due to infrastructure ranging from farms to factories to highways to human-oriented “parks.”

 I remember reading somewhere that, perhaps coincidentally and perhaps by causation, our rate of overall consumption, in dollar terms (or in terms of whatever currency we’re using), is an almost perfect proxy for our carbon footprint.
 Which is to say, if someone consumes at a rate of $40000 per year, their carbon footprint for everything they do (travel, food, etc.) will be double a person’s who consumes at $20000 per year and half of a person’s who consumes at $80000.
 It’s just a more or less perfect statistical correlation, obviously grounded in the way our human ecology (which we call economy) happens to match up with our natural ecology (which includes our carbon footprint).
 Of course this is hardly an accident – just as it’s not an accident that both “ecology” and “economy” start with “eco-.”